badbruce07/badbruce07.github.io/_posts/2014-11-18-weekly-tasks.markdown

  <br/>
  <br/>
  Pollutant Emissions Dataset provided details online regarding the various pollutant products through industraial and non-industrial resources and incineration resources.
 No PDF or CSV information was found available online.
+A link to see the information is <a> http://www.nepa.gov.jm/air-quality/Emissions_Inventoy_Speadsheet_2012.htm </a>